Virginia's life expectancy has increased over the last two decades and is close to the national average.

 There are a number of ways state government can help to improve the overall health of the population.
-For example, the state can provide education and information on healthy lifestyles, encourage medical research, and assist the poor in obtaining healthcare.
+For example, the state can provide education and information on healthy lifestyles, encourage medical research, and assist the poor or uninsured with obtaining healthcare.

 Data and Definitions